AlexChapman18/UnPhone-Foundry-Light-Controller/README.md

 ### Architecturals

 An architecture is a group of individually controllable LED fixtures that are placed in key spots around the Foundry venue.
-The Architectuals as a whole are primarly used during clubnights, gigs and corporate events for accentend lighting.
-A prime example being the St Paddys Day clubnight in which they were set to a mix of green, white and orange colours.
+The Architecturals as a whole are primarly used during clubnights, gigs and corporate events for accented lighting.
+A prime example being the St. Paddys Day clubnight in which they were set to a mix of green, white and orange colours.

-For the purpose of this project, the Architectuals were splot into groups based on their locations within the venue:
+For the purpose of this project, the Architecturals were split into groups based on their locations within the venue:

 | Architecture       | Number of Lights in Group |
 | -------------------| ------------------------- |